Crisis in A&E departments drives 15,000 deaths

 Revealed: Crisis in A&E departments drives 15,000 deaths

-Exclusive: ‘Pressures are leading directly to hundreds of additional deaths each week, with little chance of the situation improving’, says Stuart Macdonald
+Exclusive: ‘Pressures are leading directly to hundreds of additional deaths each week, with little chance of the situation improving,’ says data analyst

 Expert analysis shows that the number of avoidable deaths has been three times as high as it would have been if hospital waits for emergency treatment had stayed at pre-pandemic levels.